David Porteous

 Porteous organized a series of benefit gigs in memory of Scott Johnson, Radiohead's drum technician, who was killed due to a stage collapse in Toronto in 2012 hours before the Live Nation concert.
 Having been a big Radiohead for over 20 years, Porteous empathized with Scott's family and the entire Radiohead team for their loss.
 Porteous used the funds raised at one of the concerts to purchase an electronic drum kit which he donated to the Fort York Library in Toronto in memory of Scott.
 Philip Selway, Radiohead's drummer, loved the drum kit donation idea so much that he decided to copy Porteous's idea and donated a drum kit to the Manchester Central Library alongside Guy Garvey (Elbow) and Stephen Morris (Joy Division).
 Radiohead called on Live Nation to "admit their part" in the accident.

 David Porteous was awarded First Place in The National Anthem Song Contest hosted by Mongrel Media.
 The contest was created in conjunction with the release of "Score: A Hockey Musical".
 David's entry, "Go Canada Go" was a song he wrote and recorded in celebration of Canada's 2010 Olympic Gold Medal Winning Hockey Teams.
 His song also received praise from Hockey Canada, the official organization for Canada's professional Hockey Teams.

 Porteous is known for releasing unique kinds of music and video projects.
 One of David Porteous' biggest projects is War Music, a documentary feature and music release highlighting Porteous' solo journey across Europe as he followed the footsteps of soldiers who fought during World War Two.
 For 35 days, Porteous visited battlefields and cemeteries, interviewing veterans and survivors that he met along the way.
 He also carried a guitar and wrote/record music based on his experiences.
 War Music has been featured in part on CBC News: Sunday.
 War Music was chosen as the Top Film Pick of the Day by blogTO.
 Janice Forsyth, host of the BBC's The Movie Café said David Porteous is "not only a talented singer/songwriter, but a talented filmmaker."

-In 2010, Porteous released a music project entitled Twelve Months, whereby he dared himself to write and record an EP a month for an entire year straight, starting on his 25th birthday.
+In 2010, Porteous released a music project entitled Twelve Months, whereby he dared himself to write and record an EP a month for an entire year straight.
 The finished project features 70 songs and over 4 hours of new material.